EricRuhi/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -al . .. /boot script to show list of all files, even ones beginning with a period character, in current directory, parent working directory and /boot file /tmp/iamafile to prints the type of the file ln -s /bin/ls __ls__ script to create a symbolic link
+ls -al . .. /boot script to show list of all files, even ones beginning with a period character, in current directory, parent working directory and /boot file /tmp/iamafile to prints the type of the file ln -s /bin/ls __ls__ script to create a symbolic link cp -rua *.html ../ script copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory